 “The name of the Templar Baphomet, which should be spelt kabalistically backwards, is composed of three abbreviations: Tem. ohp.
 AB., Templi omnium hominum pacts abbas, “the father of the temple of peace of all men.”
 (Eliphas Levi, Dogmes et Rituels de la Haute Magie)

-Dr. Hugh Schonfield, a Dead-Sea scroll researcher argued, that when applying the Atbash cipher used to translate the Dead-Sea Scrolls, the name Baphomet, became the Greek word σοφία “Sophia.”
+Dr. Hugh Schonfield, a Dead-Sea scroll researcher argued, that when applying the Atbash cipher used to translate the Dead-Sea Scrolls, the name Baphomet became the Greek word σοφία “Sophia.”
 In A History of Secret Societies, Arkon Daraul proposed, that Baphomet may derive from the Arabic word أبو فهمة Abu fihama(t), meaning “The Father of Understanding.”

 “The Pentagram, which in Gnostic schools is called the Blazing Star, is the sign of intellectual omnipotence and autocracy.
 It is the Star of the Magi; it is the sign of the Word made flesh; and, according to the direction of its points, this absolute magical symbol represents order or confusion, the Divine Lamb of Ormuz and St. John, or the accursed goat of Mendes.
 It is initiation or profanation; it is Lucifer or Vesper, the star of morning or evening.
 It is Mary or Lilith, victory or death, day or night.
 The Pentagram with two points in the ascendant represents Satan as the goat of the Sabbath; when one point is in the ascendant, it is the sign of the Saviour.
 By placing it in such a manner that two of its points are in the ascendant and one is below, we may see the horns, ears and beard of the hierarchic Goat of Mendes, when it becomes the sign of infernal evocations.”

-The phallic symbolism imagined by certain schools and cults is an inversion of its nature as a creative potency, and does not require any elaboration, except, that it’s used in certain rites of ceremonial magic.
+The phallic symbolism imagined by certain schools and cults is simply an inversion of its nature as (or transformation into) a creative potency (as in human procreation).
+This does not require any further elaboration except, that it’s used in certain rites of ceremonial magic.
 Hence, the staff (penis surrounded by the double snakes) at the groin of the Baphomet.
-It debases the SACRA into sexual allegories and gives a basis for physical sexual magic and tantra.
-Anything can be profaned, or perverted.
+It transforms, inverses, perverts, or rather conveys the genesis of cosmos into and through sexual allegories, and gives a basis for physical sex magic and tantra.

-It is this usual amorous jargon built on phallic and yonic symbolism and allusion, harkening back to an infantilism and fascination of man in its youth with the sexual organs.
-It surrounds, e.g., the beliefs in vitalization via external consumption of semen, and the belief in producing magic BABES through coordinated magical sexual rituals, or orgy.
+It is this usual amorous jargon built on phallic and yonic symbolism and allusion, harkening back, it is suggested, to an infantilism and fascination of the human species in its youth with the sexual organs.
+It even surrounds the beliefs in vitalization via external consumption of semen, and the belief in producing magic BABES through coordinated magical sex rituals, or orgy.
 The Jews, Greek, and Vedic traditions all utilize the same jargon.
-The phallic and yonic symbolism is anthropological, and was applied to the meta-physical potencies and origin of the gods (theogony. “birth of the gods”).
+The phallic and yonic symbolism is anthropological and was applied to the meta-physical potencies and origin of the gods (theogony. “birth of the gods”).
 Whence, all the famed-gods, whores and Casanovas of the heavens in mythological fable.